 The bracelets would make a lovely gift and could easily be made to sell.
 You could also make matching denim earrings.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need

 - Seams from old jeans – I used the long seams on the inside leg of a pair of jeans.
-These are the double stiched seams.
+These are the double-stitched seams.
 Cut them out of the jeans as close to the stitching as possible.

-- Jewelry fastning set – comprising of ribbon ends 25mm, lobster claw clasp, o-rings and short chain.
+- Jewellery fastening set comprises ribbon ends 25mm, a lobster claw clasp, o-rings and a short chain.

 - Cloth tape-measure